epsilonlabs/emf-rdf/RESOURCE.md

 Duplicates in an RDF data model are persisted when handled as an EMF model.
 Removing a value from a unique where there are duplicates of a value will remove all instances of the duplicate value: this maintains an equivalence between EMF and RDF represenations of the model.

-RDF can handle multi-value attributes using [Containers](https://www.w3.org/TR/rdf-schema/#ch_containervocab) or [Lists](https://www.w3.org/TR/rdf-schema/#ch_collectionvocab).
+The resource represents multi-value attributes in RDF using [Containers](https://www.w3.org/TR/rdf-schema/#ch_containervocab) or [Lists](https://www.w3.org/TR/rdf-schema/#ch_collectionvocab).
-The RDF resource will opt to update the RDF representation of a multi-value attribute based on the current structure (container/list) in the RDF data model.
+The resource will opt to update the RDF representation of a multi-value attribute based on its current data structure (container/list) in the RDF data model.
-However, when there is no existing structure, by default a container structure will be used.
+However, when there is no existing structure, by default a container will be used.
 If you would prefer to use lists for representing multi-value attributes, you can specify `multiValueAttributeMode: List` in the `.rdfres` file, as follows:

 ```yaml